espressomd/espresso/doc/sphinx/particles.rst

    Diamond-like polymer network with MPC=15.

 See :meth:`espressomd.diamond.Diamond` for more details.
-For simulating compressed or streched gels the function :meth:`espressomd.system.System.change_volume_and_rescale_particles` may be used.
+For simulating compressed or stretched gels the function :meth:`espressomd.system.System.change_volume_and_rescale_particles` may be used.

 ..